artorias111/FeatureFlow/README.md

 |`--braker_aa`|Path to a `braker.aa` (or any) amino acid fasta file |

 ## Output
+If you're interested in the final annotated `gff3`, you will find it in `results/agat/agat_out`

 When run in `full` mode, the pipeline generates annotated genome files in the `results` directory, including:
 - Repeat-masked genome sequences